oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 :  A JWT [@!RFC7515] created by the issuer, which is signed as a JWS [@!RFC7515], that supports selective disclosure as defined in this document.

-Issuer-Issued Disclosures (IIDs)
+Issuer-Issued Disclosures Object
 :  A JSON object created by the issuer that contains mapping between raw claim values contained in the SD-JWT and the salts for each claim value.

-Holder-Selected Disclosures JWT (SD-JWT-D)
+Holder-Selected Disclosures JWT
 :  A JWT created by the holder that contains a subset of the claim values of an SD-JWT in a verifiable way.

 Holder binding